Connections

 Note: We connected with Health Care Authority and travel for this event should be approved by CPWI Systems Managers in most cases.

-The following hotels below have offered us complementary room blocks.
-Each are holding around 50 rooms for conference attendees, promising us government rate of $96 + tax/fees per night.
-Thank you to these amazing partners!
+The following hotel has offered us complementary room blocks.
+Each are holding around 50 rooms for conference attendees, promising us government rate of $111 + tax/fees per night.

 The Red Lion Yakima Center